Buying Guide to Ceramic Grills and Review of My Top Five for 2019

 How Does a Ceramic Grille Work?

 Today's ceramic grill is only slightly different in design to those used hundreds of years ago in Japan.
 The top and bottom shells are crafted from ceramic.
 In the bottom is a bowl or firebox designed to hold the hot coals.
 Metal grates are mounted in such a way that they are suspended above the source of heat.
 As you can see in this image, there is an intake vent at the bottom of the grill and a heat vent at the top.
-The ceramic top should have some form of gasket to help seal in smoke and heat.
+The ceramic top should have some form of a gasket to help seal in smoke and heat.

 The vent in the bottom allows fresh air to come in the bottom, keeping the fire burning.
 The top vent is used to help regulate the amount of heat, moisture, and smoke retained inside the dome.
 The more airflow you have coming into the bottom of the grill, the hotter the inside temperature will become.
 Conversely, the less airflow you allow, the lower the temperature will be, effectively turning your grill into a very effective slow smoker.